 The book is filled with tons of other golden nuggets to help you chart a successful career and life.

-The impressive thing about the concepts in the book is that they are laid out in a way that anyone can implement them.
+The impressive thing about the concepts in The Magic of Thinking Big is that they are laid out in a way that anyone can implement them.

 Add this book to your yearly reading list.

-Don’t just read it once, but read it few times a year!!
+Don’t just read The Magic of Thinking Big once, but read it a few times a year!!